GregGGregGreG/unix-tricks/README.md

 unix-tricks
 ===========

-I have marked with a * those which I think are absolutely essential Items for each section are sorted by oldest to newest.
+I have marked with a * (not apparent in the MD preview) those which I think are absolutely essential Items for each section are sorted by oldest to newest.

 Come back soon for more!

 BASH
 ----